The Satyr's Play / Cerberus

-The Satyr's Play / Cerberus is an album composed by John Zorn which as recorded in New York City in January and April 2010 and released on the Tzadik label in April 2011.
+The Satyr's Play / Cerberus is the fourteenth studio album composed by John Zorn which as recorded in New York City in January and April 2010 and released on the Tzadik label in April 2011.
 Zorn signed and numbered 666 copies of the CD and produced 66 copies of a limited edition book version which were individualised and hand bound in black goat skin.

 Reception

 Allmusic called the album "An intriguing Zorn project, highly recommended for Zorn lovers".